 The big problem is, I have to work outside the system and force my paradigm on my career, because it doesn’t gel with the current system of annual leave.

 This is especially true in careers such as nursing.
-Considering we give up our weekends, bank holidays, Christmas’ and other major holidays, we still have to put up with the same stale system of limited weeks off every year.Not only that we have to fight with our colleagues who all want time off at the same time, put up with tyrannical tin pot Hitler managers who feel it is their right to split our annual leave up, give us times when it isn’t convenient for us or deny us the time off when we want or need it.
+Considering we give up our weekends, bank holidays, Christmas’ and other major holidays and we sacrifice much of our free time, family and personal time, we still have to put up with the same stale system of limited weeks off every year.Not only that we have to fight with our colleagues who all want time off at the same time, put up with tyrannical tin pot Hitler managers who feel it is their right to split our annual leave up, give us times when it isn’t convenient for us or deny us the time off when we want or need it.

 Seriously, why do people put up with this?